-The most efficient FS for the most common PE eliminated with dog faeces are listed in the Appendix, Dog: Flotation Solutions and Parasitic Elements (in a separate booklet).
+The most efficient FS for the most common PE eliminated with faeces from different herbivorous species are listed in different Appendix: Flotation Solutions and Parasitic Elements (in separate booklets).

 Flotac techniques can be used for a wide range of PE.
 However, if one is interested in the diagnosis of a PE not listed in the above mentionated Appendix, or not cited in the scientific literature, the Flotac faecal egg count calibration is essential.